-The College Achievement & Multicultural Program for Unique Students (CAMPUS) is an academic and college preparation initiative which began in the spring of 2002 that currently serves over 500 students in grades 9-12.
-CAMPUS is a high school college access program designed to remove barriers and/or meet the specific needs of first-generation college-bound students attending Loudoun County Public Schools.
-(LCPS)
+The College Achievement & Multicultural Program for Unique Students (CAMPUS) is an academic and college preparation initiative that began in the spring 2002 that currently serves over 300 students in grades 9-12.
+CAMPUS is a high school college access program designed to removed barriers and/or meet the specific needs of first-generation college-bound students attending Loudoun County Public Schools (LCPS).

 CAMPUS seeks to provide support and encouragement to students who demonstrate the ability to achieve academic success and college admission.
-Admission to and graduation from college are among the goals of the CAMPUS Program.
+Admission to and graduation from college are among the goals of the CAMPUS program.
 Students must commit to attending mandatory CAMPUS meetings and/or classes during the school day and CAMPUS activities throughout the year.
-Parents are also an integral part of CAMPUS and its success, and are welcome to participate in program initiatives throughout the school year.
+Parents are also an integral part of CAMPUS and its success and are encouraged to participate in program initiatives throughout the school year.